Introduction

-The seven principles of testing have been established by the ISTQB as testing and software development has evolved over the years and are considered the core of testing.
+The seven principles of testing have been established by the ISTQB as testing and software development have evolved over the years and are considered the core of testing.

 Principle 1: Testing shows the presence of defects